profnandaa/redbeacon.github.io/_posts/2014-1-28-Fat-Models-a-Django-Code-Organization-Strategy.markdown

 ## The MVCs of Django, A.K.A.
 MTV with a built-in C

 Have you ever tried to explain the Django MTV pattern to a Ruby on Rails developer?
 A lot of people will say that the templates are the views and the views the controllers.
 This is not true.
 The controller is the request/response/url-routing framework, which Django does for you.
-While the views are written by you to collect data to be presented in the templates.
+The views are written by you to collect data to be presented in the templates.
 The templates and views together make up the presentation layer.

 There's a lot to like about Django's MTV pattern.
 It makes building simple-use-case applications easy.
 However, the MTV pattern leaves it unclear where processing and updating are supposed to live.
 Let's take a look a couple of potential homes for code that processes, updates, or that we just want to abstract out of the way to improve legibility.